gcb-hub/BLISS/readme.md

 ### Running BLISS Analysis

 To identify protein-trait associations, use the main analysis script.
-Here's an example using stroke GWAS data:
+Here's an example using stroke GWAS data (included in our S3 bucket):

 ```bash
 Rscript BLISS_Association.R \